 Hi.
 I’m Tiffany Munro, fantasy world maker, world building consultant, and cartographer.

 Can’t draw?
 Here’s an extensive list of free fantasy map generators and name generators!
 (I will also make up names on request) You could use these to create a free map or base for something you’d like me to customize.
 I update this semi-regularly with new map generators, new examples from these free map creation apps.
 Also I add review notes on how to use these programs.
 If you know of a fantasy map generator not on this page, email it to me and I will add it if I think it’s of any use.
-Eventually this will become the best list of free fantasy cartography resources for my clients to make sketches and anyone searching for a free map for their tabletop game campaign.
-Last updated: Apr 10/2020
+Eventually this will become the best list of free fantasy cartography resources for my clients to make sketches and anyone searching to make a totally free map for their tabletop game campaign.
+Last updated: Sept 7/2020

 Navigation / Table of Contents: